 Care & Maintenance for all Products

 Cleaning couldn’t be easier.
 Damp soft sponge, very mild cleaners or other water-based cleaners are all you need.
 Do not use products that contain trichlorethane, methylene chloride or have high alkaline/pH levels.
 Avoid cleaners with a citrus cent, citrus ingredients, acidic based, bleach-based, gumption or Jif.
 Abrasive cleansers or scrubbers should not be used.
 Staining/discolouration can occur overtime when using products mentioned (or similar).
 After cleaning the surface, ensure it is dry before placing objects on top of the surface.
 Avoid forceful scrubbing if you notice stains or marks as this will result in damage to the sealer.
-Do not wipe over the piece with the cloth you use to wash the dishes as this may transfer oils and other contaminates.

 Trapping water or other liquids

 If you have items such as (but not limited to) a vase, pot plant, hand soap, bottle of oil etc. sitting on your surface, it is best to place something underneath, like a decorative dish or plate.
 When water or other liquids drip down or through these objects, the water or liquid can become trapped between your concrete surface and the object, with nowhere to go but into the concrete.
 Depending on the object and type of liquid, once the object is removed, the sealer may be able to breathe out this moisture, but it may also mark or cause discolouration.
 If you notice areas like this, don’t cover them up, leave them uncovered and try to let the sealer breathe.
 If this occurs but the markings are still visable, it is not possible to remove this, it has become trapped in the sealer or concrete.
 For Outdoor Tables, do not place a table cover over your Table, just leave it bare, as covering your table may cause moisture to be trapped.